cmdr2/panorama/Readme.md

 feel free to contribute or fork to create your own panoramas application for personal or commercial use.

+**note:** if you seriously intend to fork this for your own purposes, let me know so i can clean up the code a bit to make it easier to read. either upvote [this task](https://github.com/cmdr2/panorama/issues/1) or use my contact at the bottom.

 ## features
   * supports equirectangular projection panoramas
   * uses a high-poly sphere to confine image distortion to a narrow range around the poles (± 4°)